 We recommend the Fresh cookbook as a great resource for meatless recipes with whole, natural ingredients.

-4 tablespoons seasoned rice vinegar (or substitute plain rice vinegar)
+- 4 tablespoons seasoned rice vinegar (or plain rice vinegar)

-2 Prepare the broccoli: Chop the broccoli into florets, and stream the florets until crisp tender.
-(You also can skip this step and use fresh broccoli if desired.)
+- Chop the broccoli into florets, and stream the florets until crisp tender (or use fresh broccoli if desired).

-3 Prepare the other vegetables: Peel the jicama, cut it into thin slices, then cut each slice into very thin strips (to make julienne cuts).
-Thinly slice the napa cabbage, green onions, and radishes.
-Peel the beets and carrots, and cut them into very thin strips (julienne).
-If desired, thinly slice the beet greens as well (if using).
+- Peel the jicama and cut it into thin slices, then cut each slice into very thin strips (julienne).
+Thinly slice the Napa cabbage, green onions, and radishes.
+Peel the raw beets and carrots, and cut them into very thin strips (julienne).
+If desired, thinly slice the beet greens (if using).

-4 Make the dressing: Peel the ginger, and finely mince it.
+- Peel the ginger and finely mince it.
 In a small canning jar, place 2 teaspoons minced ginger, 4 tablespoons olive oil, 4 tablespoons seasoned rice vinegar, and 3 tablespoons soy sauce or tamari.
 Shake vigorously to combine.
 (Alternatively, you can whisk these ingredients together in a small bowl.)

 - To serve, place 1½ cups cooked rice in the bottom of a bowl, and drizzle with about 1 tablespoon dressing.
 Top with all fresh veggies, saving the green onions and almonds to top last.
 Drizzle with another 1 tablespoon dressing and some squeezes of fresh lemon juice.